-- In the Connections Builder, add a new function by clicking on the '+' icon next to User Defined Functions in the Tree and selecting User Function Definition from the menu that appears.
+UDFs are created from Connections Builder by clicking on the '+' icon next to User Defined Functions in the Tree:

-- Under the Behavior section in the Inspector, define the expected input.
-ABS_CUBED#USER_FUNCTION will require only a single input: a Number.
-Click on the '+' icon under Inputs:
+Under the Behavior section in the Inspector, define the expected input.

-- Directly under the Outputfield in the Behavior section in the Inspector, define the expected output.
-ABS_CUBED#USER_FUNCTION will output Number, so select "Number" from the dropdown menu under Output:
+ABS_CUBED#USER_FUNCTION will output a Number, select "Number" from the dropdown menu under Output: